themesberg/flowbite-svelte/src/routes/docs/components/navbar.md

   import { TableProp, TableDefaultRow, CompoAttributesViewer, DocBadgeList } from '../../utils' import { Badge, Heading, P, A } from '$lib';

-  const components = 'Navbar, NavBrand, NavLi, NavUl, NavHamburger, Menu, SidebarMenu'
+  const components = 'Navbar, NavBrand, NavLi, NavUl, NavHamburger, Menu'
 </script>

 Get started with the responsive navbar component from Flowbite to quickly set up a navigation menu for your website and set up the logo, list of pages, CTA button, search input, user profile options with a dropdown, and more.